Druzai/Bot_Mc_discord/README.md

 * [Python 3.8-3.9](https://www.python.org/downloads/)
 * For Linux required [screen](https://linuxize.com/post/how-to-use-linux-screen/) command
 * Minecraft server not lower than version `1.0.0`
-    * Run server 2 times to accept eula and generate server.properties
+    * Run server 1 or 2 times to accept eula and generate server.properties
     * Enable query and rcon in `server.properties` (unnecessary, bot can enable it if file `server.properties` exists)

 ### Required bot permissions